Updated: Sep 19

 Thus, the commercialization of Christmas has made anemic the Western church’s posture toward biblical mystery and salvific amazement.
 The incarnation, as such, is Jesus—the second Person of the Godhead—taking on flesh; that is, God taking the form of humanity (cf. Phil.
 2:7).
 This beautiful truth must not be surpassed by sheer human ingenuity nor commercial advertisement.
 This truth, in turn, must be the foundation by which the Christmas season is to be celebrated.
 As Donald Macleod asserts, “Through His body the Lord is linked to the whole of the physical creation and in particular to the whole of suffering humanity.”
 Consequently, it is through the incarnation we find Christ truly representing and substituting Himself on our behalf; it is through the incarnation that God is with us—Immanuel (cf. Isa.
 7:14; Matt.
 1:23; 28:20; Rom.
 3:21).

 The Great High Priest.
 Secondly, the incarnation not only brings a descendent from the lineage of Adam (cf. Gen. 3:15), but it provides a priestly mediator who will intercede on behalf of His brothers (Rom.
 8:34; Heb.
 7:25; 1 Jn.
 2:1).
 As the Hebrews (2:17) author contends, “Therefore He had to be made like His brothers in every respect, so that He might become a merciful and faithful high priest in the service of God, to make propitiation for the sins of the people.”
 That is, Jesus’ earthly (and human) obedience satisfies the righteous requirement of the law and appeases covenantal relationship with a holy and just Judge—the Creator God Himself.
 This, in turn, is the grounds and basis for which Christ continues to intercede on behalf of His church.
 He, like the priests of the old covenant, represents His people and speaks on behalf of the whole congregation.
-Similarly, the incarnation of Christ in the new covenant provides sin-ridden people with a righteous mediator whose office—unlike the Levitical priesthood (cf. Heb.
+Similarly, the incarnation of Christ in the new covenant era provides sin-ridden people with a righteous mediator whose office—unlike the Levitical priesthood (cf. Heb.
 7)—is not subject to change nor culpable for corruption.
 The incarnation, as such, provides an immutable mediatorial representative through the work and Person of Christ Jesus.

 Fulfilling Humanity’s Purpose: